mrspeaker/pickpocket/README.md

   * preview selected img
   * esc to close
   * enter to select
+  * no user-select on dialog
+  * selected thumbnail state
+    * toggle selected
   * move asset root to settings
   * move sprite editor to settings
   * show img size overlay on hover